Ductless Heat Pumps

 - The ductless heat pump must be on the Qualified Products List and be installed by a participating installer.

-$400 rebate for approved installation in new site-built homes.
+- New Construction: $1,000 rebate for approved installations in new site-built homes.

 Ductless Heat Pumps Have 3 Main Parts